A glass of wine? A “Krügerl” of beer? A sip of something that comes with an alarmingly ambiguous name and a pink umbrella?

 For example, it’s forbidden in stations and on public transport.

-In my experience, despite the legality, drinking in public outside of bars, pubs, restaurants, picnic sites etc. is frowned upon in Vienna.
+In my experience, despite any legality, drinking in public outside of bars, pubs, restaurants, picnic sites etc. is frowned upon in Vienna.

-However, during partial lockdowns and bar closures, young people started to come together in parks and open spaces more often than before; some of that pattern of behavior may stick post-pandemic, particularly in warmer seasons.
-Time will tell.
+However, during partial COVID lockdowns and bar closures, young people started to come together in parks and open spaces more often than before; some of that pattern of behavior has stuck post-pandemic, particularly in warmer seasons.

 Equally, it’s really not done to be drunk out in public.
 At least, you don’t see it nearly as often as you might in the UK, for example (or maybe I just frequent the wrong/right sort of places).